-Macquarie Grammar is committed to maintaining regular communication and feedback with students, families, and staff.
+Macquarie Grammar is committed to maintaining regular communication and feedback with students, families and staff.
 Feedback from families in attendance at Parent-Teacher Interviews each term, showed that overall:

-- Parents like the small size of the School and its approach to knowing every student. - Teachers have a positive and enthusiastic attitude towards their teaching; - The School is a safe place for their child. - The School helps their child to become a responsible citizen. - They were not aware of any serious bullying problems at the School. - Their concerns were taken seriously by the School's academic leaders. - Parents are content with the School's delivery of service. - Students are happy and content both inside and outside the classroom.
+- Parents like the small size of the School and its approach to knowing every student. - Teachers have a positive, caring and enthusiastic attitude towards their teaching; - The School is a safe place for their child. - The School helps their child to become a responsible citizen. - They were not aware of any serious bullying problems at the School. - Their concerns were taken seriously by the School's academic leaders. - Parents are content with the School's delivery of service. - Students are welcoming, mature and happy to be at school, both inside and outside the classroom.